ono-midori/ono-midori.github.io/techs/zguide.md

 ### Basic Reliable Queuing (Simple Pirate Pattern)

-Our second approach extends the Lazy Pirate pattern with a queue proxy that lets us talk, transparently, to multiple servers, which we can more accurately call “workers”.
+Our second approach extends the Lazy Pirate pattern with a queue proxy that lets us talk, transparently, to multiple servers, which we can more accurately call "workers".
 We'll develop this in stages, starting with a minimal working model, the Simple Pirate pattern.

 In all these Pirate patterns, workers are stateless.
 If the application requires some shared state, such as a shared database, we don't know about it as we design our messaging framework.
 Having a queue proxy means workers can come and go without clients knowing anything about it.
 If one worker dies, another takes over.
 This is a nice, simple topology with only one real weakness, namely the central queue itself, which can become a problem to manage, and a single point of failure.